 Sport Coaching students develop a valuable set of transferable skills including motivation and teaching skills, awareness of holistic health principles and wellbeing, interpretive and analytical skills, leadership and people management skills, and problem solving skills.

-A degree in Sport Coaching can also provide a recognised pathway to teaching, in particular physical education and health teaching, when combined with a graduate teaching qualification.
-For advice on how to achieve this consult with a liaison officer or a College of Education, Health and Human Development student advisor.
+A degree in Sport Coaching also provides a recognised pathway to teaching, in particular physical education and health teaching, when combined with a graduate teaching qualification (see Primary or Secondary Teacher Education).

 - Students experience coaching practice with clubs and schools in the community.

 - Strong practical elements, including a 120-hour internship in the final year, help motivate students to excel in their chosen field and to work towards getting the job they want.